winglang/playground/src/tutorials/01-tutorial.md

-# Let's create our first cloud resource
+# Let's add the first cloud service to our app
 1. **Simulator:** Notice it's empty.
 2. **Editor:** Uncomment line #3 to instantiate a Queue.
 3. **Simulator:** Notice how it updates automatically.